 3. The gateway then sends the transaction to the payment processor.

 4. The processor verifies and approves the transaction (if it doesn’t, we skip to step 7).

-5. The customer’s bank sends the relevant amount to the payment processor.
+5. The customer’s bank sends the amount to the payment processor.

-6. The processor is then in charge of sending the money to the business/merchant’s bank.
+6. The processor sends the money to the business/merchant’s bank.

-7. The payment processor then sends the status of the transaction to the gateway (approved or declined).
+7. The payment processor sends the status of the transaction to the gateway.